 Though originally from Europe and the Mediterranean, many Americans see it as a classic and patriotic spice.
 Perfect on chicken, lamb, game, beef, and pork, rosemary should always make an appearance at the dinner table for whatever holiday it is.

 Cultivated throughout Europe, America, and the Mediterranean as both a culinary herb and decorative shrub, this pine-looking plant is adored for its scent.
 Powerful notes of pine, camphor, pepper, sage, and balsamic all come together to form rosemary’s unique flavor profile.

 The slender leaves (they aren’t actually needles) can often be sticky with resin and are very assertive in flavor.
-Rosemary must be used with a careful hand as it can dominate a dish.
-The leaves are added to rubs and marinades, stuffed into chickens, or tied to meats about to be used on the grill.
+Dried rosemary leaves must be used with a careful hand as it can dominate a dish.
+The dried rosemary sprigs are added to rubs and marinades, stuffed into chickens, or tied to meats about to be used on the grill.
 Even the branches have culinary uses – de-leaved sticks of rosemary make for excellent kabobs and a bunch of rosemary can be tied together to form a basting brush.